varshh06/Globetrotter/README.md

 # Globetrotter
-caution: We have not fully completed the project that is we didnt debug the code, but our all different phases of the project are working successsfully.
-The working of each phase of the code is explanined by all our team members in the video
+caution: We have not fully completed the project that is we didn't debug the code, but our all different phases of the project (i.e - UI/UX design , front-end and backend) are working successsfully.
+The working of each phase of our project is shown in the demonstration video.

-🌍 GlobeTrotter
+GlobeTrotter:

 GlobeTrotter is a smart travel planning platform that helps users plan, organize, and visualize trips across multiple cities.
 Instead of juggling spreadsheets, notes, and apps, users can build complete itineraries, manage budgets, and explore destinations in one unified system.

-🎯 Objectives
+Objectives:

 Simplify multi-city travel planning